 The Editorial Board needs to set a procedure for blind peer-review process, and content including concise responsibilities of each editor during the process.

 All manuscripts submitted to Civil and Sustainable Urban Engineering undergo rigorous blind peer-review.

 - The initial submission is reviewed by in-house editors to ensure adherence to the policies of the journal.

-- The editor-in-chief decides on the manuscript to be sent out for review process and assigns the manuscript to one of the associate/section editors according to the particular topic or directly chooses the reviewers within the editorial board or from external expert panel depending on the topic.
+- The editor-in-chief decides on the manuscript to be sent out for review process and assigns the manuscript to one of the associate/section editors according to the particular topic or directly chooses the reviewers from external with expertise in the relevant field/topic.

 - After evaluations by the reviewers have been received, the editor-in-chief/section editor makes one of the following recommendations: accept, revise, resubmit for review, or decline submission.
 The editor-in-chief makes a final decision:

 - Reviewers advise the editor in chief, who is responsible for the final decision to accept or reject the article.
 The Editors will reach a decision based on these reports and, where necessary, they will consult with members of the Editorial Board.
 Editor's decision is final.